Unlock the Value of Data Science: Make or Break?

 2022: A Make or Break Year?

-Gartner has declared 2022 a make-or-break year for CFOs in Data Science for Finance.
+Gartner has sounded the alarm, declaring 2022 a make-or-break year for CFOs in Data Science for Finance.
+The time for action is now.

 2022 will be a make-or-break year for CFOs when it comes to unlocking the value of AI, hyper-automation, digital skills, continuous processes and data management.
 CFOs who continue to drive toward the future of autonomous Finance will unlock immense value for their organisation in the years to come.